Divergent Predictive States: The Statistical Complexity Dimension of Stationary, Ergodic Hidden Markov Processes: Hidden Markov Processes

 To simplify the development, we restrict to stationary, ergodic processes: those for which $\Prob(\MS{t}{t+\ell}) = \Prob(\MS{0}{\ell})$ for all $t \in \mathbb{Z}$, $\ell \in \mathbb{Z}^+$, and for which individual realizations obey all of those statistics.
 In such cases, we only need to consider a process' length-$\ell$ \emph{word distributions} $\Prob(\MS{0}{\ell})$.

 A \emph{Markov process} is one that exhibits memory over a single time step: $\Pr(\MSym_t|\MS{-\infty}{t}) = \Pr(\MSym_t|\MSym_{t-1})$.
 A \emph{hidden Markov process} is the output of a memoryless channel \cite{Cove06a} whose input is a Markov process \cite{Ephr02a}.
+The central problem that concerns us arises since the output process generically is not Markov.